pine3ree/ProcessLanguageTranslatorPlus/README.md

 - go to: pages -> admin -> setup -> language-translator -> edit -> process
 - choose: 'ProcessLanguageTranslatorPlus' from the list and save
 - Done!
+- Do not uninstall the original ProcessLanguageTranslator in the Module settings, it is required1

+### Settings:
+- If language specified as a GET var in the URL, the Module will pick it up and use it (will be stored in session),
+- else if there exists a session var (translateLanguageID) this will be used,
+- else as default-setting the language of logged-in user will be used.
+  change Language with GET Parameter like:
+  admin/setup/language-translator/add/?language_id=1022

+### Use:
+If you are in the Language Translator you can see a List of Files which are already translated (in the set language).
+Click the Button "Translate New File"
+Now you can select from the list a not yet translated file.
+Klick the Button below to create a translation file and go directly to the Editor.
+Via the Language-Switcher you can easily switch to the Translator of another Language.

 ### Roadmap:
-Implement Switcher to select another Language in the Translator

-##### current-settings:
-If language specified as a GET var in the URL, the Module will pick it up and use it (will be stored in session), else if there exists a session var (translateLanguageID) this will be used, else as default-setting the language of logged-in user will be used

-##### change Language with GET Parameter like:
-admin/setup/language-translator/add/?language_id=1022

-language_id should be a valid language->id on your system.

-### Done:
-Language Switcher
+Link to download zipped Language-Pack created from the current Edition.